A Note From the Editor

 The concept for the World Comic Book Review had a number of points of inspiration:

 b.)
 I was writing the occasional column for a site, where in my reviews I treated comics as if they were literature.
 Which they are, of course.
 I received a lot of positive feedback for writing critiques which take comic books seriously.
 Comics writers should not get a free pass on nonsense content because their work is contained in the vehicle of a comic book, and writers should receive proper acknowledgement if they engage in good writing.
-Having said that, we do try to be kind to new entrants into the industry as it seems that as a matter of principle nascent writers should be encouraged to write and not be discouraged by a harsh review;
+Having said that, we do try to be kind to new entrants into the industry as it seems that as a matter of principle nascent writers should be encouraged to write and not be discouraged by a harsh review.
+We decline to review bad comics from new writers – causing public embarrassment is a horrible thing to do;

 c.)
 Too many popular comic book review sites are sycophantic mouthpieces for publishers, and even nauseatingly so (one recent review of Geoff Johns’ Justice League #50 was cringe-worthy).
 There has been a gap in the market for some genuinely critical and hopefully thoughtful reviews of comic books.
 Accordingly, we publish our reviews without fear or favour, and always independent of publishers’ commercial or editorial agendas.
 We will not accept gifts of comic books for review without clearly indicating that is the case at the conclusion of the review;

 These factors distilled into an approach which I hope is evident from the style of our reviews.
-I think the vindication for our method came with Gail Simone’s tweet in 2016, which we quote with pride on the front page of the site.
-If a prominent writer such as Ms Simone recognised that we were providing quality in our reviews, then it seemed to me that we were on the right path.
+I think the vindication for our method came with Gail Simone’s tweet in 2016 (see above and the link), in which she noted the quality of our writing.
+If a prominent American comic book writer such as Ms Simone recognised that we were providing quality in our reviews, then it seemed to me that we were on the right path.

 We openly admit that none of the contributors to the World Comic Book review have any expertise in art.
 This is obviously a gap in reviewing work published in a medium which heavily relies on art to tell stories.
 Regardless, our critiques do not ordinarily address the very subjective assessment of the art of any comic book.